bmuscede/ClangEx/README.md

 ---

-The `--blob` or `-b` flag will tell `ClangEx` to use this anlysis mode.
 For this mode, don't worry if you see that ClangEx is analyzing a file more than once.
 This redundancy is due to the `#include`s in source files.

 ## Current Issues
 Currently ClangEx has the following things that need to be fixed: